PaulKoumedzro/Phishing-Email-Investigation-Lab/README.md

-# Active Directory Security Assessment-Lab
+# Phishing Email Investigation Lab

 # Objective
 The objective of this lab is to simulate real-world cyber threats by evaluating the security posture of an Active Directory a network environment.
 The lab aims to identify vulnerabilities in systems, applications, and configurations in the AD, assess their potential exploitability, and mitigating security flaws .
 The purpose of the testing is to identify and document weaknesses in Active Directory that could be exploited by malicious actors; improve defensive strategies by recommending mitigation techniques and security ehancements.